revyos/docs/docs/Installation/licheepi4a.en.md

 #### Downloading the Image

-Download the system image for LicheePi4A from the [RevyOS mirror site](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/20240720/).
+Download the system image starting with `sdcard-` for LicheePi4A from the [RevyOS mirror site](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/20240720/).

 Decompress the downloaded image file: